hitersyw/CFTT/README.md

 The Cholec_tissue dataset can be download at：https://pan.baidu.com/s/1veyi94LlzvifahRrvsAgrQ,  password：hit1

-The video results as supplementary material can be download at:https://pan.baidu.com/s/1a5iDR64ujBc0gwJmW6EObg, password：hit1
+The video results and figures as supplementary material can be download at:https://pan.baidu.com/s/1a5iDR64ujBc0gwJmW6EObg, password：hit1

 Upon publication of this manuscript, the implementation details and code will be available online.